 Definition of pennant in English:

-1North American A flag denoting a sports championship or other achievement.
+1.2North American A flag denoting a sports championship or identifying a team.

 - Now, I never am one to hand trophies or pennants or championships to teams before they go out and show they can win it, but how many of you had the same thought?

 - He pulls out some pennants of our favourite sports teams and we taped them to some of the remaining wall space.

 - Inside, the place is awash in team pennants, neon beer logos and an Oscar-looking pool trophy.

 Words that rhyme with pennantlieutenant, subtenant, tenant

 What do you find interesting about this word or phrase?